Incremental Computing

-Incremental Computing is one of the core capabilities of the Singdata Lakehouse.
-It significantly reduces compute resource consumption by processing only the changed data since the last refresh, rather than recalculating all data each time, while maintaining exactly the same results as full computation.
+Incremental computing is a core capability of Singdata Lakehouse.
+It reduces compute resource usage by processing only the data changed since the last refresh instead of recalculating all data each time, while keeping results consistent with full computation.

 Why Incremental Computing Is Needed